horia141/jupiter/src/docs/material/index.md

 Thrive is a tool for _life planning_.
-It provides goals management, task tracking, work planning, habit building, a journal, chores management, lists, metrics, a personal relationship manager, and much more all in a unified package.
+It provides goals management, task tracking, work planning, habit building, a journal, chores management, lists, metrics, a personal relationship manager, and much more.
+All in a unified package.

 I built it to [solve an issue I had](http://www.paulgraham.com/organic.html) - making sure everything I wanted to get done actually got done, while juggling the standard complexities of life - family, kids, career, etc.

-Inspiration comes from [Getting Things Done](https://gettingthingsdone.com/what-is-gtd/), [The Deep Life Stack](https://www.thedeeplife.com/podcasts/episodes/ep-252-the-deep-life-stack/), existentialist philosophy, [Notion](https://notion.so), and many others.
+Inspiration comes from [Getting Things Done](https://gettingthingsdone.com/what-is-gtd/), [The Deep Life Stack](https://www.thedeeplife.com/podcasts/episodes/ep-252-the-deep-life-stack/), existentialist philosophy, [Notion](https://notion.so), Todoist, and many others.

-The current version is both a [webapp](https://get-thriving.com), a mobile app, and a [CLI application](how-tos/install.md).
-You can also [self-host](how-tos/self-hosting.md) it.
+The current version is both a [webapp](https://get-thriving.com), a desktop app, a mobile app, a PWA, and a [CLI application](how-tos/install.md).
+You can even [self-host](how-tos/self-hosting.md) it.

+ Checkout the full list of [features](features.md), but here's a sneak peek at what it can do.

  Here's a picture from the "inbox" view:

 ![Inbox Tasks](assets/showcase/showcase-inbox-tasks.png)